FabiowQuixada/isml-linter/docs/rules/leading-iscontent.md

 # "leading-iscontent" Rule

-Ensures that &lt;iscontent> tag is always the first element of the template, if present.
+Ensures that &lt;iscontent> tag is always among the first four elements of the template, if present.

 ## Notes

-- This rule depends on abstract tree build;
+- Dependent on abstract tree build (global "disableTreeParse" configuration must **not** be true);<br/>
+- Auto-fixable;

 ## Configuration